FrankFred/poker/README.md

 # Poker
-We're going to launch poker
+FredFrank Casino is going to launch poker in the near future.